Vyral/joshua-holt/_posts/2022-02-18-tips-for-moving-across-the-country.md

 {% include pullquote.html %}

 **3\.
 Declutter and do a home inventory.** Begin by decluttering your house and donating anything that you no longer need.
 Then, do an inventory of the items you are bringing with you.
-When you pack, label every box clearly so that you know exactly where to put it upon arrival in your new home.&nbsp;
+When you pack, label every box clearly so that you know exactly where to put it upon arrival in your new home.

 **4\.
 Account for the comfort and safety of kids and pets.** You'll need to make arrangements for babysitters, road entertainment, or pet accommodations.